T0chi/SB-Giveaway-Winner-1/README.md

 - Adobe Fireworks // *image editing*
 - PNGGauntlet // *PNG images optimization*
 - Bulk Rename Utility // *bulk rename a group of files in a folder*
-- Sublime Text 3 // *.osb text editor*
+- Sublime Text 3 // *used for .osb & .osu file text editor*

 Language:
 - C# // *the language used in Storybrew*